LGro/reunicorn-website/content/en/roadmap.md

 ## Improvements Beyond {.title .is-3}

-These are our ideas to continuously improve Coagulate after our first public release:
+These are our ideas to continuously improve Reunicorn after our first public release:
 - Downloadable maps for extended offline map support, improved privacy, and reduced operational cost
 - Appreciation for financial contributions, e.g. Signal like profile picture badge
 - Fine grained notification settings, allowing users to configure per circle, contact, or location which things they want to be notified about